panchbhai1969/A-Neural-QA-Model-for-DBpedia/stage0.md

 ### Go through research paper on the relevant field to come up with good strategies to handle the problems at hand.
 (Learn from what has already been done in this field).

-This ones going to be long, this task ended up using the most amount of time in the 3rd week of community bonding.
-I read through all the research paper related to my project, here are a few
+This task ended up using the most amount of time in the 3rd week of community bonding.
+I read through many the research papers related to my project, here are a few:

 1. LC-QuAD: A Corpus for Complex Question Answering over Knowledge Graphs: http://lc-quad.sda.tech/